 While you’re strolling around Dehradun’s byways and motorways, keep in mind that there are plenty of adventures and peaceful spots to visit nearby.
 Some of the most beautiful sites near Dehradun are only a few kilometers away and are quite easy to reach.
 To explore the well-known as well as lesser-known destinations surrounding Dehradun, all you need is a day or two off.
-Are you in Dehradun and seeking for a romantic getaway?
+Are you in Dehradun and seeking a romantic getaway?
 Check out this list of the top ten most beautiful spots near Dehradun that you may visit during your trip to Dehradun.

 - Tehri Dam

-Click on the above link to know all the details of Top 10 places to visit near Rishikesh.
+Click on the above link to know all the details of the Top 10 places to visit near Rishikesh.

 Hotels in Rishikesh

 Every day, Rishikesh welcomes a large number of guests into its arms.
 Budget travelers, in particular, are looking for a cheap stay in Rishikesh and prefer homestays, which bring them much closer to the genuineness of this lovely place.
 Apart from that, there are numerous resorts, campgrounds, and hotels in Rishikesh that will make your stay pleasant and enjoyable.

 Rishikesh is also an excellent place to go on a mini-honeymoon because of its pleasant weather.
 Spending quality time with each other in the laps of the gorgeous Shivalik hills is romantic for couples.
 Aside from romantic locations to stay in Rishikesh, there are several unique adventurous activities for couples that will enhance their holiday experience.